How to Replace a Leaking Water Heater Drain Valve

 Remove the Old Drain Valve

 Disconnect the hose from the drain valve.
 Remove the drain valve from the tank by turning it counterclockwise with a large adjustable wrench, pipe wrench, or channel-lock pliers.

 Install the New Drain Valve

 Wrap the threads of the new valve with plumber's tape and screw it into the tank's drain opening by hand.
 Tighten the valve with a wrench, stopping when the valve outlet is pointing downward, in the same position as the old valve.
-Confirm that the valve is completely closed by turning the handle fully to the clockwise direction.
+Confirm that the valve is completely closed by turning the handle fully in the clockwise direction.

 Fill the Water Heater

 Open the hot-water tap on any faucet inside the house.
 Open the valve on the cold water supply line to begin refilling the water heater's tank.
 When water flows out of the faucet, the tank is full, and you can close the faucet.

 Turn on the Power or Gas